Or maybe you’ve been frustrated that you can’t add that code because you’re in the middle of debugging?

-The locations show above, and many others, are available from Xcode using the xcrun simctl command.
+The locations shown above, and many others, are available from Xcode using the xcrun simctl command.
 Every application on every device on every platform can be queried.
 But these lookups are difficult for developers because the information is structured around automatically generated GUIDs.
 The GUID you’re looking for changes every time a new OS is available, a device is added, or an application is installed.
 And we do that a lot!

 There are other tools available to help you navigate the Simulator, but they all do much more than I really need and take up space in my menu bar even though they are used infrequently.
 Additionally, none of these tools help find the “On My iPhone/iPad” container used by the Files app: a folder that I use whenever I’m testing import and export code.

 By now, you probably know where this is going: yes, I wrote my own utility and call it SimBuddy.
 It’s a FREE download from the Iconfactory.